Imagine and Innovate: Navigating Uncertainty in Writing Centers

 - Proposals should respond directly to the conference theme (outlined above), foster constructive interaction and be of potential interest to a diverse group of conference attendees.

-- Proposal should be submitted online via this link.
+- Proposal should be submitted online via this link: Session Proposal Form

 - You will be asked to submit a presenter bio description with your proposal (no longer than 50 words).
 Please ensure all information is accurate and up to date.

-- Selected presenters must accept invitations and register for the conference by: March 30, 2019.
+- Selected presenters must accept invitations and register for the conference by 15th May 2021.